 - We deal with your insurer.

 - We negotiate with the contractors required to reinstate your property.

 - Our Insurance Assessors liaise with the Loss Adjusters who are appointed by your Insurers and act on behalf of Insurance companies.

 - Insurance companies appoint Loss Adjusters to work on their behalf, you are fully entitled to appoint Loss Assessors to act on your behalf.

-- We also provide a no win no fee claims management service and project manage the re-instatement of your home.
+- We also provide a no win no fee claims management service when project managing the re-instatement of your home.

 We understand that when making a claim for damage to your property it can be an extremely stressful time and how difficult and time consuming it can be trying to deal with your insurance company.
 We work on your behalf to receive a fair settlement.

 HOW INSURANCE CLAIMS MANAGEMENT SERVICES WORK

 - We visit your property and do a survey of the damages.

 - We prepare a detailed schedule for repairs for your insurer after your insurance claim.